d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 [asymmetrical](/GroundForge/stitches?patchWidth=10&patchHeight=14&tile=5-5-,-5-5&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2&c1=ct&a1=rcrc&d2=cr&b2=ct):
 ![](asym2.png)

-Note that with 4/8 pairs we can't divide the pairs into three groups, so we need more to distinguish spiders from snow.
+Note that with 4/8 pairs we can't divide the pairs into three groups, so this is not enough tell spiders from snow.

 3/6 pair recipes